eeveesharp/MeetupAPI/README.md

 # MeetupAPI
 ## Launching the application

-You need to instal the following programs:
+You need to install the following programs:

 - MSSQL
 - Visual Studio